 Are members of ARC affiliated clubs required to pay unattached levies in races organised under UKAthletics permits ?

-UK Athletics, in its Permit arrangements, has dispensed with the concept of the Unattached Runner levy and has replaced it with a discounted entry fee for UKA Registered Runners thus penalising many club runners.
-To receive the discounted race entry fee, a runner has to be registered with UKA – so being a member of a UKA affiliated club does not get you the discount.
+UK Athletics, in its Permit arrangements, has dispensed with the concept of the Unattached Runner levy and has replaced it with a discounted entry fee for UKA EA Registered Runners thus penalising many club runners.
+To receive the discounted race entry fee, a runner has to be registered with UKA EA – so being a member of a UKA EA affiliated club does not get you the discount.
 Members of ARC affiliated clubs are in the same situation.

 Conversely the lower entry fee in ARC permitted races is available to all members of affiliated clubs (ARC or UKA).